Sébastien Gattuso: Athletics

-Participating in the 2008 Summer Olympics, he ran 10.70 for sixth place in his hundred metres heat and failed to secure qualification for the second round.
+Participating in the 2008 Summer Olympics, he ran 10.70 for 6th place in his hundred metres heat and failed to secure qualification for the second round.

 His current personal best time is 10.57 seconds, achieved in June 2007 in Marseille.
 This is also the Monegasque record.
 He also holds the national records in 60 metres (6.94 s), 200 metres and shot put.

-Gattuso also competed in bobsleigh in two Winter Olympics, earning his best finish of 19th in the two-man event at Vancouver in 2010.
-His best result at the FIBT World Championships was tenth in the four-man event at St. Moritz in 2007.
-The best World Cup finish for Gattuso was sixth in a two-man event at Cesana Pariol in 2007.
+Representative roles

+He was the manager of the Monaco representation during the 2012 Summer Olympics in London.

+In 2024, Charlene, Princess of Monaco replaced him at the presidence of the Monegasque Rugby Federation.